+A spinal cord injury is a devastating type of injury that often leads to paralysis, permanent disability, and several complications.
 In the maritime industry, there are many opportunities for accidents to happen that could cause a spinal cord injury.
-If you suffer a spinal cord injury in your maritime work let a maritime lawyer help you figure out what you can do to get justice and to get the compensation you need for lost wages and medical and therapy bills.
+If you suffer a spinal cord injury in your maritime work, let a maritime lawyer help you figure out what you can do to get justice and the compensation you need.

-The Spinal Cord
+About the Spinal Cord

 Running down the length of the spine, the spinal cord is a bundle of nerves and support tissue.
 The spinal cord starts at the brainstem at the base of the skull and runs down to the lumbar region in the lower back.

 Injury to the Spinal Cord

-A spinal cord injury may be complete or incomplete.
-A complete injury results in complete loss of function in the body below the injury.
+- A complete spinal injury results in total loss of function in the body below the injury.
 This means no sensation and no ability to move.
 A complete injury affects both sides of the body.
 One side of the body may be more affected than the other.

 Causes of Spinal Cord Injuries

 A spinal cord injury may occur due to any type of physical trauma or force to the body.
 Trauma bends or compresses the spine or neck.